Particular/docs.particular.net/nservicebus/operations/metrics.md

 ## Metrics captured

-NServiceBus and ServiceControl capture a number of different metrics about a running endpoint including the processing time, "critical time", and number of messages in each queue.
+NServiceBus and ServiceControl capture a number of different metrics about a running endpoint including the processing time, the number of messages in each queue (differentiating between those pulled from the queue, those processed successfully, and those which failed processing), as well as "critical time".

 ### Processing time